 Imagine coming home to the smell of crispy brown pillows of goodness.
 That is what I call my scrumptious fry bread that makes everyone in my family happy.

 And when my kids bring their friends home, they can’t believe their luck when I say that I’ve made fry bread.
 Yippee!

-Now today is day you will learn how to make this delicious snack.
+Now today is the day you will learn how to make this delicious snack.

 All you need is flour, yeast, a bit of sugar, milk, water, as well as a large saucepan with plenty of neutral-tasting oil for deep frying.

 I’ve learned the recipe when I visited a Marae, a Maori meeting house in my now homeland New Zealand.